modulocity/automationstationgame.com/_posts/devlog-21.md

   <source src="https://i.imgur.com/pvodITR.mp4" type="video/mp4" />
 </video>

 As you can see, the debug menu automatically updates to reflect the game.
 Meanwhile, I can interact with the menu to update the game.
-The data is synced in both directions automcatically.
+The data is synced in both directions automatically.

 I realize that this doesn't look like much, but the magic is how it was created.
 To add the "Tick Progress" slider, I simply added a few C# attributes to the definition for the existing game component that stores the current tick progress.
 Here is what the code looks like: